yarafe/Test/aws-fmg/examples/ha/README.md

 ## Architecture & Design

-The module supports two topologies:
+The module supports two topologies, both using VRRP for automatic failover and differing only in whether the VIP is publicly reachable.
+Choose based on how managed devices reach FortiManager: use the public-VIP mode when FortiGates connect over the internet and you want cross-AZ resilience, or the private-VIP mode for fully internal deployments where everything stays inside the VPC.

 1. **VRRP Automatic Failover with Public VIP**

-fmg1 and fmg2 land in different subnets / AZs — cross-AZ resilience.
+fmg1 and fmg2 land in different subnets / AZs cross-AZ resilience.
 Each node gets its own EIP, plus public VIP attached to fmg1.
-Fazutil will create secondary private IP address for each eni1 on both fmgs and assign public VIP for the primary fmg.
-When Failover occurs, it will move Public VIP to the new primary fmg.
+Once the HA cluster is successfully formed, FazUtil creates a secondary private IP address on eni1 interface of both FortiManager instances and assigns the public VIP to the primary FortiManager.
+During a failover , the public VIP is automatically reassigned to the new primary FortiManager, ensuring continuous management access.

 ![FortiManager HA VRRP VIP Private IP design](images/fmg-vrrp-pubilc-vip.png)

 2. **VRRP Automatic Failover with Private VIP**

 Both nodes sit in the same subnet / AZ.
-No Public IPs are assigned to Fmgs. fmg1's ENI carries two private IPs: a primary address and the secondary private VIP HA address.
+By default, no public IP addresses are assigned to the FortiManager instances.
+If direct management access from the internet is required, you can optionally assign public IP addresses to the management interfaces of the FortiManager nodes. fmg1's ENI carries two private IPs: a primary address and the secondary private VIP HA address.
 Failover moves this secondary private IP between nodes.

 ![FortiManager HA VRRP VIP Private IP design](images/fmg-vrrp-private-vip.png)